 The main functions of Teres Major are the extension, adduction and internal rotation of the arm.
 At the fixed end of the arm, the teres major pulls the scapula outwards.

 Clinical significance of the Teres Major Muscle

 The teres major muscle forms the boundaries of both the quadrangular and triangular axillary spaces.
 The circumflex scapular artery and the axillary nerve pass through the quadrangular space, while the profunda brachii artery and radial nerve pass through the triangular axillary space.

 Latissimus Dorsi Muscle

-The latissimus dorsi muscle originates in four distinct sets of fibers: scapular fibers, costal fibers, vertebral fibers and iliac fibers.
+The latissimus dorsi muscle originates in four distinct sets of fibers: scapular fibers, costal fibers, vertebral fibers, and iliac fibers.
 All four fibers converge toward their insertion at the middle of the medial surface and border of the body of the humerus.
-They are innervated by the thoracodorsal nerve (C6-C8) Blood supply is carried on by the thoracordosal artery from the axillary artery.
-The muscle performs extension, adduction and internal rotation.
+They are innervated by the thoracodorsal nerve (C6-C8).
+Blood supply is carried on by the thoracodorsal artery from the axillary artery.
+The muscle performs extension, adduction, and internal rotation.

 The scapular fibers arise from the inferior angle of the scapula; the costal fibers originate between the tenth and the twelfth ribs, while the vertebral fibers arise from the thoracolumbar fascia and vertebrae T7- T12 and L1-L5.

 |Trapezius||Descending part: superior nuchal line and the external occipital protuberance